IBM/vpc-migration/Linux-Precheck-Srcripts/README.md

 the data source parameters.
      - If the virtual server instance is from IBM classic infrastructure and has secondary attached volumes, then check for NOFAIL flag.
 If not present, then add NOFAIL.

+**NOTE:** The script does depend on yum in order to install cloud-init.
+Make sure your repository is active and current.

 To execute the script, run the following command: </br>
 ```./rhel_precheck.sh```